lukereding/send_reminders/README.md

 ...using the path to the python interpreter in the virtual environmental called `google_sheets`.

 Meant to be executed in as a cron job.

+`reminder_water_change.py` finds the previous Monday's date.
+It's meant to be executed on Thursday and Friday.
+So in `crontab -e`, add

+> 10 4 * * 4-5 python /Users/lukereding/anaconda2/envs/google_sheets/bin/python/reminder_water_change.py -e

+to check the google sheet and send an email to delinquents every Thursday at 4:10am.